 It had been his last hurrah.
 Or so he thought, at any rate.

 He stuck the blade into her cheek when she rushed him, pavise swinging like a battering ram, breaking four of his ribs.
 Blood flung itself airborne.
-Anders almost believed it'd be blue, but it was red – bright, gushing red that splattered across his neckline.
+Anders almost believed hers would be blue, but it was red – bright, gushing red that splattered across his neckline.
 Rylock roared.
-The handle hummed there, rooted into her gums.
-She tore it out, whipped it aside, faced down the apostate where he lay with scarlet spilling through her teeth.
-The tang of her own blood rinsed clean whatever notions this tracker had of capturing him alive.
+The handle was still there in her gums.
+She tore it out, whipped it aside, faced with the taste of her own blood, facing the apostate where he lay with scarlet spilling through her teeth.

-Anders fought to inhale, gasping – thought his lungs were crushed.
-His fingers sunk into grit and sand.
+Anders fought to find some air, gasping, thought his lungs were crushed.
+His fingers plunged into the gritty sand.
 He tried to stand.
-He did.
-The right hemisphere of his body was vibrating like a hammered bell; he searched for something to defend himself with, brown eyes bleary, and found nothing but sticks that would smash uselessly against her cuirass.
-The nullified ground pulled at his soul, templar sanctification draining all mana – down veins, through shoe soles, drinking it into the tree roots.
+He did stand.
+The right hemisphere of his body was vibrating like a hammered bell; he searched for something to defend himself with, brown-eyed and bleary, but there were only sticks, little things that would smash uselessly against her cuirass.
+The nullified ground pulled at his insides, and he could feel the essence of him draining – down veins, through his soles, withering into the pale gray rock.
 His head was ringing.
-He thought someone called his name, but when the mage glimpsed towards those ebon trees, they were alone.
+He thought someone called his name, but when the mage looked again towards those ebon trees, they were alone.

-Ser Rylock, skin hanging from her gash, hefted the longblade.
-Blood gnarled brown curls.
-She ran at his left flank, a snarling hurlock.
-Dust swirled around templar greaves.
-He could hear her boots pound the deadened earth.
+Ser Rylock, skin hanging from her gash, tossed the shield.
+Blood gnarled dark curls.
+She ran at his left flank, excellent form, longblade catching the thin, morose light through thunderheads.
+Dust swirled.
+He could hear her boot steel pound the earth.

 Anders swallowed.
 There were demon whispers pushing at the edge of his mind, a crusader hurling herself at him; he shut them out.
 Time slowed.
-His vambraces caught the scarce light and cast it upward, glittering.
-Thunder rumbled somewhere far over the dark wave crests.
-He dug both boots into the rock.
+He knows this is cliché, big action adventure story, but it did – it's true – he can't help it if it's true.
+His vambraces caught a fringe of that scarce light and cast it upward, glittering.
+Thunder rumbled far over the dark waves.
+He dug himself in and he stood.

-He jumped.
-He threw himself backwards over the ledge, out of her magic barrier, away from the snakelike temptations of a Fade monster – all gritted teeth and hate stronger than his survival instinct.
-He hurled a fireball as the seawater reached out beneath him, screaming.
-He watched it sear Rylock's face from her wicked skull and pummel the knight's body far into the thick and murky elms.
+He threw himself backwards over the ledge, out of her anti-magic, away from the murmurings – all gritted teeth and hate stronger than himself.
+He hurled a fireball as the seawater reached out beneath him.
+He watched it sear Rylock's face from the wickedness of her skull and pummel the knight's body far into the murky elms.

 He was tumbling through the air, graceless.
-Wind ripped through his hair and clothes and it deafened him.
-Salt burnt.
-Cold oxygen blasted down his throat too hard to breathe.
+Wind through his hair and clothes and it deafened him.
+Salt burning.
+Cold, blasted down his throat too hard to breathe.
 He had no weight or sense of time.
 His hands, flattening the air, looked far away.
-The grey sky engulfed him.
-The seacliff's fangs gnashed.
+The clamshell sky engulfed him.
 The black ocean yawned wide to gobble him up.

 Anders, you know me.